m0rytz/mho-calc/README.md

 # MHO Stat Calculator/Planner

-Stat calculator and planner for in Marvel Heroes Omega.
-Build with detailed stat calculations, damage analysis, and customizable displays.
+Stat calculator and planner for Marvel Heroes Omega.

 - Game Version: 1.52.0.1700 (2.16a)
 - MHServer Version: v0.8.0

+**Note:** The calculator’s results may have slight inaccuracies.

+## How to Use

+1. **Select Your Hero**
+2. **Add Items and Stats** Item stats displayed in-game are truncated to one decimal place, which cause discrepancies.
+For best accuracy, manually calculate the exact stat percentages using the detailed item view (hold Alt), then enter those values into the app.
+3. **Allocate Infinity**
+4. **Activate Synergies**
+5. **Calculate Damage** The Base Damage you enter in the damage calculator should be the damage value with traits activated and before any items, buff, infinity, and synergy.

 ## Features